New Hope for Future Spinal Cord Injury (SCI) Victims

 In an important first step a number of years ago, a drug company backed a clinical trial focused on repairing nerve function for certain SCI victims.
 Their initial tests proved to the FDA that the therapy is safe, but according to WGN TV, they ended the research to focus on other medical therapies.
 But now a researcher at Rush University Medical Center has taken up the mantle again, recruiting a limited number of clinical trial volunteers to continue this important work.

-The new therapy essentially involves injecting stem cells directly into the spine at the bottom of an injury, and it could result in restoration of some or all function to the arms and hands of certain patients.
+The new therapy essentially involves injecting stem cells directly into the spine at the bottom of an injury, and it could result in the restoration of some or all function to the arms and hands of certain patients.
 Since it is still early in the research process, all details are not yet available, but certain limitations are already known, including the following:

 - It requires a degree of remaining functionality in the area of injury.